Page loading ... Please wait.

 Printer Friendly Page

 Orange Date Muffins are my idea of the perfect breakfast muffin.
 One look at the list of ingredients will tell you how rich and satisfying these muffins will be.
-First off, the dry ingredients include whole wheat flour which because it is milled from the entire whole wheat berry, it still contains its bran (fiber) and its germ (rich in oil, protein, iron and vitamins).
-We do add some all purpose flour as well, and that is because using the two flours makes for a lighter colored and textured Orange Date Muffin with more rise than if we had used just whole wheat.
+First off, the dry ingredients include whole wheat flour which, because it is milled from the entire whole wheat berry, it still contains its bran (fiber) and its germ (rich in oil, protein, iron and vitamins).
+We do add some all purpose flour as well, and that is because using the two flours makes for a lighter textured muffin with more rise than if we had used just whole wheat flour.

 Next, the wet ingredients, and here we add the fresh citrus flavor of orange juice and zest (zest being the outer skin of the orange which contains the fruit's flavor and perfume).
-Buttermilk, and a little melted butter are also used, which gives these muffins their rich and tender crumb.
-The finishing touch is to add dates and walnuts.
+Buttermilk gives these muffins their tender crumb.
+You can buy commercial buttermilk or buttermilk powder.
+Or you can make a good substitute.
+Stir 3/4 tablespoon lemon juice into 3/4 cup (180 ml) milk.
+Let stand at room temperature 10 minutes and it's ready to use.

 While dates have not been in vogue for quite a few years they are an ancient fruit that provides a high sugar content and are also a good source of protein plus Vitamins A & B. They are native to the Persian Gulf and are the fruit of the palm tree, that grow in large bunches, with each date measuring up to 2 inches (5 cm) long.
-For this recipe we are using dried pitted dates and I like to buy the ones that are packed in 10 ounce (283 gram) plastic tubs.
-You can usually find them in the produce section of your grocery store.
-They will need to be pitted (if necessary) and cut into pieces before adding them to the muffin batter.
+For this recipe we are using dried pitted dates and they are mainly sold in plastic tubs located in the produce section of your grocery store.
 Along with the dates is the addition of walnuts, and these two ingredients work very well together, with neither one overpowering the other in flavor or texture.
-When buying unshelled walnuts they should be free of any cracks or holes and the nutmeat should be crisp and meaty.
-Shriveling of the nutmeat is an indication that the nut is too old.

 Related Recipes You May Like